javaplus/KafkaPizzaConsumer/Outline.md

+## Outline

+- Have Kafka running in Docker
+- Use console consumer and producer to test
+- Use Kcat to consume and produce
+- Create SpringBoot App and create simple consumer
+- Show group console commands to show offsets
+- Use KafDrop to show offsets.

 ## Getting an Offset in the first place.
 Consumers use `auto.offset.reset.`  to determine the starting offset.
 Only applies if there are no committed offsets for that group.  **earliset** or **latest** are the common options.
 Demonstrate this.